madetech/learn/sparring/tic-tac-toe/README.md

 This is an exercise in Software Design and Changing Requirements.

-Don't peek ahead at the later steps of this koan, as part of the point of this is to deal with changing requirements.
+Don't peek ahead at the later steps of this challenge, as part of the point of this is to deal with changing requirements.

-This Koan is written assuming you will be using Ruby.

 ## Requirements